| |

 |

-Unless you're shooting in RAW, be sure to change your camera's white balance
+If you're not shooting in RAW, be sure to change your camera's white balance

 setting.
 For most monitors and projectors, the daylight setting will be pretty